christiandeandemesa/Front-End-Practice/HTML Notes.md

 ```

 # HTML Styles - CSS
-- CSS is used to format the layout (i.e. style) HTML.
+- CSS is used to format the layout (i.e. style) of HTML.
 - Check the CSS Notes.md for more information.

 ## Inline CSS